rupeshtr78/llamacpp-go/README.md

 # llamacpp-go

 `llama.cpp` is a application designed to interact with LLM (Large Language Model) servers.
 This repo provides an easy way to configure and run the server with arguments defined in config file.
-It uses configuration files to define server settings and executes commands to run llma.cpp servers.
+It uses configuration files to define server settings and executes os commands to run llama.cpp servers.

 ## Basic Usage
 ```